chrisns/talks/PolicyAsVersionedCode.md

 ---

-24 person in boiler suit glances apologetically at man in suit
+# @TODO: 24 person in boiler suit glances apologetically at man in suit

 <!--
 they glance apologetically to the product manager, like when we hadn't updated the guide that the meeting room on the 3rd floor was being used as a dedicated war room, and we wiped their boards down.